ichdasich/bbb-privacy/README.md

 - the duration for which to keep to keep the recording files in `/etc/cron.daily/bigluebutton`, using the `log_history` setting
 - the logrotate setttings in `/etc/logrotate.d/(bbb-record-core.logrotate|bbb-webrtc-sfu.logrotate)` which rotate logs in `/var/log/bbb-webrtc-sfu/` every 7 days, and `/var/log/bigbluebutton/(bbb-rap-worker.log|sanity.log)` every 8 days

+### BigBlueButton logging
+This logs all interactions with rooms, i.e., when they were created, who joined when, and when they left in /var/log/bigbluebutton/bbb-web.log

+The log verbosity of the core application can be reduced by setting `appLogLevel=Error` in `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties`.

 ### nginx

 By default bbb has full access logs enabled for nginx.
 This includes users IP